 Instructions

-• Wrap the potatoes in aluminum foil and arrange them on a baking sheet.
-Bake in the oven at 325°F until potatoes are tender, for about 90 minutes.
+- Wrap the potatoes in aluminum foil and arrange them on a baking sheet.
+Bake in the oven at 325°F until potatoes are tender, for about 90-120 minutes depending on the size of the sweet potato.
 No need to preheat the oven.

 Leave a Reply